Angela-Park-JE/Angela-Park-JE/README.md

 I'm a baby data analyst🤓.
 TIL_ver1 is currently what I use.
 I dream of growing up every day, step by step.

-    'Better today than yesterday, better tomorrow than today.'
+    'Better today than yesterday, better tomorrow than today!'

 - 👀 I’m interested in time series data anlyzing, outliers detection, user profiling.
 - 🌱 I’m currently learning analyzing in a business perspective, Pandas and visualizing.